twigphp/Twig/doc/filters/merge.rst

     {# items now contains {'apple': 'fruit', 'orange': 'fruit', 'peugeot': 'car', 'renault': 'car'} #}

-For hashes, the merging process occurs on the keys: if the key does not already exist, it is added but if the key already exists, its value is overridden.
+For mappings, the merging process occurs on the keys: if the key does not already exist, it is added but if the key already exists, its value is overridden.